tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速配置_intl_en.md

 >!
 You need to add the CDN service authorization before you can enable origin-pull authentication.

 Origin-pull authentication is used to verify the service identity of the CDN edge server so as to prevent unauthorized access.
 Please find the details below.
-- Public read bucket: the CDN edge server can access the bucket without any authorization, so there is no need to enable origin-pull authentication.
+- Public-read bucket: The CDN edge server can access the bucket without any authorization, so there is no need to enable origin-pull authentication.
-- Private-read bucket: a CDN edge server needs to go through origin-pull authentication to get its service identity verified before it can access the objects in the bucket.
+- Private-read bucket: A CDN edge server needs to go through origin-pull authentication to get its service identity verified before it can access the objects in the bucket.

-After the authentication, enable **Origin-Pull Authentication**.
+After authorization, enable **Origin-pull Authentication**.

 ![](https://main.qcloudimg.com/raw/58c92ca577ca99d1fd5d9523e25dcec4.png)

 >!
-For private read buckets, after origin-pull authentication and CDN service authorization are enabled, the CDN edge server will no longer need to carry a signature when accessing the origin server, and the resources cached by CDN will be delivered over the public network.
+For private-read buckets, after origin-pull authentication and CDN service authorization are enabled, the CDN edge server will no longer need to carry a signature when accessing the origin server, and the resources cached by CDN will be delivered over the public network.
 In such case, data security will be under threat.
 Therefore, it is highly recommended to enable CDN authentication.

 #### 5. Enable CDN acceleration
 After clicking **Save**, you will see that the default acceleration domain name is being deployed (which is expected to be completed in about 5 minutes).